July 22, 2015

 June 29, 2015

-With support from the National Science Foundation’s Experimental Program to Stimulate Competitive Research (NSF-EPSCoR), CI-WATER researchers have found a new approach that may revolutionize large-scale water modeling methods.
+With support from the National Science Foundation’s Established Program to Stimulate Competitive Research (NSF-EPSCoR), CI-WATER researchers have found a new approach that may revolutionize large-scale water modeling methods.

 The discovery is of an alternative to a partial differential equation (PDE) that was published more than eighty years ago by soil physicist Lorenzo Adolph Richards.